janeczku/docker-calibre-web/README.md

 	docker exec -t -i dropbox dropbox help

 The docker dropbox image stores the synced files in the `/dbox/Dropbox` volume.
-When mounting the exposed volumes to the Calibre Web container, we can tell it about the location of the Calibre database by supplying the environmental variable `CALIBRE_PATH`.
+When mounting the exposed volumes to the Calibre Web container, we have to tell it about the location of the Calibre database by supplying it in the `CALIBRE_PATH` ENV variable.
 Supposing the Calibre database folder is named `Calibre` and located in the root of the Dropbox account we do the following:

 	docker run -d --name calibre-web \
 	--volumes-from dropbox \